JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7940 days**.

-And here is a just a random fact -  **"Pomology" is the science of growing an apple**.
+And here is a just a random fact -  **The fastest shark is the "Shortfin Mako," which can swim as fast as sixty miles per hour**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 24 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 25 Sep, 2025.</sub>